pvulakh/warbler/lecture_notes.md

 How to access assets in diff parts of your app?
 - In rails views: `image_url`, `asset_url`, `image_tag`
+- Right now, our warbler app users `image_tag` to render our warbler image in application.html.erb.
-- To transfer to the frontend: bootstrap to your window!
+- To use these files in the frontend: bootstrap to your window!
 Let's do that.
 1) in application.html.erb, let's remove our image_tag on line 17.
 2) on line 10,
   ```